-Additional derived income variables are provided in Table 4.16 and Table 4.18, the latter containing variables directly related to the income imputation.
-There are several issues to take note of in Table 4.16
+Additional derived income variables are provided in Table 4.17 and Table 4.19, the latter containing variables directly related to the income imputation.
+There are several issues to take note of in Table 4.17

 - Wages and salaries were asked of respondents for their main job, then for all their other jobs combined.
-The suffix 'g' and 'e' refer to gross and estimated gross incomes - where the respondent didn't know their gross income, their after tax income was asked for and this was translated back into an estimated gross income.
+The suffix 'g' and 'e' refer to gross and estimated gross incomes where the respondent didn't know their gross income, their after tax income was asked for and this was translated back into an estimated gross income.
 The 'e' variables will have fewer cases with missing wages and salaries than the 'g' variables, as the 'e' variables include all the known 'g' values. - The variable labels indicate when top-coding has occurred.
 The actual value replacing the top-coded value will be the weighted mean of the topcoded units (see Section 3.12 on Confidentialisation). - Child support is calculated from the questions asked about the children in the family formation grid, rather than from the single category listed in the 'other income' question in the income section.
-This is because it is more likely the respondent would provide a more accurate response to the detailed questions rather than the broad 'catch all' question. - The components feeding into the 'windfall' income are those thought to be irregular (such as inheritances, redundancies, payments from parents, lump sum superannuation payouts, lump sum workers compensation payouts). - In wave 1, respondents were asked how different their current wage and salary income was from one year ago.
+This is because it is more likely the respondent would provide a more accurate response to the detailed questions rather than the broad 'catch all' question. - The components of 'irregular' income include inheritances, redundancies, irregular payments from parents, lump sum superannuation payouts and lump sum workers compensation payouts. - In wave 1, respondents were asked how different their current wage and salary income was from one year ago.
 This has been provided in dollar terms in awsly.